CABLE353/SetupOS/README.md

 The 3rd option allows you to go through the Windows 11 setup settings manually if you need to.

 The 4th option is well _Your choice_!
-Yes that's right!, if you know a little bit of cmd scripting(or know how to do your research), you can add whatever & however many custom options you want to this file & it will appear with the rest of the others😉.
+Yes that's right!
+If you know a little bit of cmd scripting(or know how to do your research), you can add whatever & however many custom options you want to this file & it will appear with the rest of the others😉.

 ## Closure ##